 This chapter explores potential objections to hedonism.
-The first three objections are easier for the hedonist to deal with, whereas later objections raise more serious problems.
-The paradox of hedonism states that directly and single-mindedly pursuing happiness is unlikely to be successful, and is therefore irrational.
+The first two objections are easier for the hedonist to deal with, whereas later objections raise more serious problems.
+The so-called paradox of hedonism states that directly and single-mindedly pursuing happiness is unlikely to be successful, and is therefore irrational.
 This paradox, however, shows only that happiness is best pursued indirectly; it does not refute the claim that happiness is the only thing that is intrinsically good for us.
 The next objection points out that people can take great pleasure in committing evil deeds, and it is not good for them to do so.
 This observation does not threaten hedonism, however, once a distinction is made between an action's being morally good and being good for someone.
-Ross's "Two Worlds" objection claims that a world containing virtuous people would be more valuable than an equally happy world containing vicious people.
-Hedonism, however, is concerned with the value of human lives rather than the value of worlds.
-Thus, hedonism emerges unscathed from these first three objections.
+Thus, hedonism emerges unscathed from these first two objections.